+- 22. Amend § 46.11 by: - a.
+Removing paragraph (b);

+■ b.
+Redesignating paragraph (c) as

+paragraph (b) and revising it; and ■ c.
+Redesignating paragraph (d) as paragraph (c).

+The revision reads as follows:

-- 22. Amend § 46.11 by removing paragraph (b) and redesignating paragraphs (c) and (d) as (b) and (c). - § 46.11 Reporting of errors and omissions in previously reported data.
+§46.11 Reporting of errors and omissions in previously reported data.

-(b) Each counterparty to a pre-enactment or transition swap that is not the reporting counterparty as determined pursuant to section 46.5, and that discovers any error or omission with respect to any data for a pre-enactment or transition swap reported to a swap data repository for that swap, shall promptly notify the reporting counterparty of each such error or omission.
+(b) Each counterparty to a preenactment or transition swap that is not the reporting counterparty as determined pursuant to § 46.5, and that discovers any error or omission with respect to any data for a pre-enactment or transition swap reported to a swap data repository for that swap, shall promptly notify the reporting counterparty of each such error or omission.
 As soon as technologically practicable after receiving such notice, the reporting counterparty shall report a correction of each such error or omission to the swap data repository.